 At the end of the programme there will be a farewell reception.

-All undergraduate London International Summer Programme modules are subject to availability and interest and therefore are subject to change.
+All Undergraduate Summer School modules are subject to availability and interest and therefore are subject to change.

 A meal allowance is provided to subsidise the cost of purchasing meals and groceries.
 However, the allowance may not cover all costs of meals.